Dustin T. Yates

 PROFESSIONAL EXPERIENCE

-• Assistant Professor of Stress Physiology - University of Nebraska-Lincoln, 2014-Present.
+• Associate Professor of Stress Physiology - University of Nebraska-Lincoln, 2020-Present.
 Stress physiology, Fetal programming of skeletal muscle growth and metabolism, Myoblast function, Inflammatory regulation of myoblasts and skeletal muscle growth/metabolism.

 • Post-doctoral Fellow - The University of Arizona, 2010 - 2014.
 Fetal programming of metabolic dysfunction and growth deficits.